JRCSTU/CO2MPAS-TA/README.rst

    Installing and using :term:`ALLINONE` is the official procedure for running |co2mpas| for Type Approval (TA).

-   The quick-start below is just for evaluating the latest release.
+   The quick-start below is just for quickly evaluating the latest release or for development purposes.

 You may find usage Guidelines in the wiki: https://github.com/JRCSTU/CO2MPAS-TA/wiki/CO2MPAS-user-guidelines